DEVELOPMENT TOOLS

 • Standalone extension builds using esbuild (drastically faster than traditional builds), with admin watcher starting in under a second

-• Automatic code refactoring for Shopware version upgrades using Rector, ESLint, and AI-powered Twig template migration
+• Automatic code fixes for Shopware version upgrades using Rector, ESLint, and AI-powered Twig template migration

 • Unified project deployment commands for initialization, dependency management, and cache warming